EU Licensed4.8/5

 How much extra weight loss can I expect from adding Ozempic to metformin?

-SUSTAIN trials showed approximately 4 to 6.5 kg additional weight loss over 40 to 56 weeks when adding Ozempic 1 mg to metformin.
-Individual results depend on diet, exercise, and starting weight.
+SUSTAIN trials showed about 4 to 6.5 kg of extra weight loss over 40 to 56 weeks when Ozempic 1 mg was added to metformin.
+Your own result depends on diet, exercise, and your starting weight.

 Sources